nickangtc/nickang-blog-gatsby/content/blog/2021-03-07-the-only-reason-you-need-to-keep-a-blog/index.md

  So I dug deep and eventually came to realise that for me, if nothing else, it’s about **helping someone feel less lonely** in this big, complicated world.

 > Brother Christian, who hadn’t said one word to me this entire time, looked me in the eyes and in almost a whisper, said to me, “Me, too.”
 Sometimes we don’t need advice.
-Sometimes we just need to hear we’re not the only one.
+Sometimes we just need to hear we’re not the only one. <cite>Matthew McConaughey</cite>
-> *Matthew McConaughey*

 This is an excerpt from Matthew McConaughey’s new memoir, *Greenlights*.
 And I think that for this reason alone, **your blog should exist**.